HS 11377 – California Possession of Methamphetamines

 What is “possession”?

 Section 11377 applies to simple possession.
-Possession for sale is a different crime.
+Selling drugs is a different crime.
 That offense was not affected by Proposition 47.

 Section 11377 is meant to criminalize possession for personal use, although the government is not required to prove that you intended to use it.
 It is enough to prove that you possessed it.